If you're ready to volunteer & understand what's involved, the "Signing-On" form link is at the bottom. Event specific info. will be on the form.

 If you’re willing to act as an official, but need to know more, please contact us via email to firstname.lastname@example.org.

-All officials at any event must provide their name & contact details and agree to a Motorsport UK Declaration to ensure they are covered by the Club's 3rd Party Liability insurance.
+All officials at any event must "Sign-On" by providing their name & contact details and agreeing to a Motorsport UK Declaration to ensure they are covered by the Club's 3rd Party Liability insurance.

 This is easily done via the Signing-On form linked below.